Five Feet Apart: Critical response

 Andrew Barker of Variety praised the performance of Richardson, which he called "a star turn," though described the film as an "otherwise formulaic teen romance."
 Katie Walsh of the Los Angeles Times praised Richardson for the depth and range of her performance.
 Caroline Siede of The A.V.
 Club commended the lead performances but said "In the end... even Richardson and Sprouse can't fully overcome the clumsy mawkishness around them."

 Response from cystic fibrosis community

 Responses from the cystic fibrosis community were mixed.
 The Cystic Fibrosis Foundation welcomed the opportunity to raise awareness about the struggle many patients experience with the disease, while others found fault with the film's depiction of medically dangerous behavior.
 Others voiced concern about a terminal illness being romanticized and trivialized as a Hollywood teen romance plot device.

+One doctor from Johns Hopkins All Children's Hospital voiced their concern by stating the movie had false premises on the "six foot rule" to begin with.
+The doctor shared that the "six foot rule" was only accurate when outdoors.
+They continued to share that when indoors, the "six foot rule" would be ineffective due to the fact that hospitals have one AC system, spreading the bacteria in a closed system.
+According to Healthy Balance, by the University of Virginia, other myths about cystic fibrosis are exposed during the film.
+It is portrayed that cystic fibrosis is contagious by cough when in fact, it is not.
+As well, the film shows the two lovestruck teens with oxygen tanks when that is not the case for everyone with cystic fibrosis.
+Cystic fibrosis can be diagnosed as unnoticable.

 The film was promoted using Instagram, where the studio paid influencers to post about hardships involving love and physical distance.
 Many of the posts discussed family members who lived far away; the promotion was perceived as tone-deaf and trivializing a fatal disease.
 After the ensuing backlash, the campaign was pulled, and the studio apologized.